Aam Olas EpisodesSocial IssuesTrending

 That kind of adjustment is not resilience in the positive sense.
 It is forced survival.

-In the transcript, fuel and CNG are not side issues.
-They sit at the center of the anger.
+In public outcries, fuel and CNG are not side issues.
+They sit at the centre of the anger.
 That makes sense, because transport workers often feel an economic crisis earlier than others.
-They buy fuel directly, deal with passengers directly, and absorb daily market changeswithout any safety net.
+They buy fuel directly, deal with passengers directly, and absorb daily market changes without any safety net.

 When the cost of movement rises, the whole local economy tightens around it.